NY West ODP Overview

 Players should be serious about their participation, and should be committed to improving their individual skills as well as improving as a team player.
 Players are subject to the ODP Code of Conduct upon entry into the program; among other things, the Code prohibits the use of drugs and alcohol by ODP players.
 Violation of the Code’s provisions, are reasons for immediate termination of a player’s participation in ODP.

 What are Regional Tournaments and Camps?

 US YOUTH SOCCER is divided into four regions, each of which offers regional tournaments and camps for state association ODP teams in each eligible age group.
 These events are designed to provide high level competition and training for participating players.
 During this training and competition, players who are capable of performing at a high level of play are identified for possible regional camp, pool or team participation.
 Each region varies somewhat as to the specifics and the cost of their camps.
-The Region 1 Tournament is typically held on the first or second weekend in June; and Region 1 Camps are typically four day events held in mid-July (see the Region 1 website for more information).
+The East Region ODP Tournament is typically held on the first or second weekend in June; and East Region ID Camps are typically four day events held in mid-July (see the East Region website for more information).

 What is a National Camp?

 National Camps and Inter-regional events are held throughout the year at various locations in the United States.
 The ODP National Team Coaches and/ or the US National Staff Coaches are present at these events to observe, train and identify players for placement in the ODP and/ or US national pools or on a national team.

 What are the benefits of participating in ODP?